BestVue3/vue3-jsonschema-from/README.md

 you should try this.

-You can play with the [playground]() to get familiar with this.
+You can play with the [playground]() to get familiar with this lib.
 Or you may want to read the [doc]() to find out what exactly this lib can do.